Deane B. Judd: Career

 In his homage, the International Colour Association, AIC, instituted a prize that since 1975 is bestowed every two years to persons who have made relevant contributions in color research: the AIC Judd Award.

+He received numerous awards over his career, including the Optical Society's highest honor, the Frederic Ives Medal in 1958.
+He was a member of that society's inaugural class of Fellows the following year.

 Publications

 Judd was the author of Color in Business, Science, and Industry, published in three editions, the latter two in collaboration with G. Wyszecki (the third published posthumously).
 He is the author of more than 200 articles.
 A selection of 57 of these was published by the NBS in 1979.